Groundwater equals drinking water

 When the City determines that risks from a project or activity are not well known, a hydrogeological report may be required.
 This report provides City staff with information about site geology, groundwater quality and flow, surface water, and possible effects from the proposed project.

-Land within our Drinking Water Protection Areas that falls outside of the Olympia City limits is governed by either Thurston County of City of Lacey Codes.
+Land within our Drinking Water Protection Areas that falls outside of the Olympia City limits and urban growth area are governed by either Thurston County, the City of Lacey or the City of Tumwater Codes.